nolomarsh/NoTrello-api/README.md

 https://git.generalassemb.ly/Software-Engineering-Immersive-Remote/SEIR-SmellyCat/tree/master/projects/project_4

 Models:
--List: (one to many with Card)
+- List: (one to many with Card)
-    List (Grouped by Id):
+    - List (Grouped by Id):
         - Title varChar
         - Description text
         - Cards Array
         - Timestamp
--Card: Each item that is added to list is a Card/Post
+- Card: Each item that is added to list is a Card/Post
-    Card (Grouped by Id with List):
+    - Card (Grouped by Id with List):
         - Name
         - Body
         - Labels